Updated on December 9, 2022 | Read time ~7 min

 Another large driver of adoption is ease of use.
 Applications that take many lines to write in other languages can now be succinctly created using one of the available Spark APIs like Scala, Python, Java and R. Yes, Java and R, but let’s focus.

-Scala and Python side-by-side
+Scala vs. Python

 Squint at the code below.
 Can you tell which is Scala and which is Python?
 We’re looking at the hello world of Big Data—the word count example—and they look pretty much the same.
 But there are a few important differences, so let’s explore them.